hnajada/cot6930-jenkins-lab6/.github/README.md

 To receive credit for this lab, show your work to the TA during recitation.

 ## Deliverables
-- [ ] Show correct configuration of a Jenkins pipeline on **forked [Lab6 Github Repo](https://github.com/hnajada/cot6930-jenkins-lab6/)**.
+- [ ] Show correct configuration of a Jenkins pipeline on **[Lab6 Github Repo](https://github.com/hnajada/cot6930-jenkins-lab6/)**.
 The build process must automatically fetch Jenkinsfile and run pipeline according to it.
 - [ ] Complete the `jenkinsfile` to make the Jenkins pipeline test the repo during each build.
 Explain your understanding of what the given Jenkinsfile does.
 - [ ] Complete the `test_data_split` function in `test.py` to test data split step.